seananderson/seananderson.ca/_posts/2014-04-08-gamma-glms.md

 There are multiple ways to parameterize the Gamma distribution, so it's important to pay attention when moving between languages and functions.

 As with many optimization exercises, we can force a term (here `shape`) to be positive by fitting in log-space.
-Hence, using `logspace` and exponentiating within the optimization function for some of the examples.
+Hence, using `logshape` and exponentiating within the optimization function for some of the examples.
 This creates a smooth likelihood or probability surface near the boundaries that optimization algorithms can better navigate.